Benjamin-Italiaander/zabbix_ups_universal_template/README.md

 I made different exports even xml

-I tested this in the Smart-UPS 2200 RM on zabbix 6.4.0
+I tested this with the Smart-UPS 2200 RM on zabbix 6.4.0

 ![It even has a small dashboard](https://raw.githubusercontent.com/Benjamin-Italiaander/zabbix_ups_universal_template/main/screenshot.png)